mutativejs/travels/README.md

 });
 ```

-## Advanced Usage: Extending Travels
+## Advanced: Extending Travels with Custom Logic

-### Q: Can I intercept and modify operations before they execute?
+You can enhance Travels by wrapping its methods to add validation, permissions, logging, or other custom behavior.

-**A: Yes!
-You can wrap any method to add custom behavior.**
+### Intercepting and modifying operations

-While `subscribe()` is great for observing state changes, it cannot intercept or prevent operations.
-However, you can wrap Travels methods to add validation, logging, permissions, and more.
+While `subscribe()` lets you observe state changes, it cannot prevent or modify operations.
+To add validation, permissions, or transform data before execution, wrap the Travels methods:

-#### Example: Adding Validation
+**Adding validation:**

 ```typescript
 const travels = createTravels({ count: 0 });